Who Says Marge Doesn’t Have Any Christmas Spirit?

 Is there anything else you’d like to tell readers about you and the book?

-Thank you for answering my questions, Carrie, and good luck to you and your author, Allison Brook, with Dewey Decimated, the latest book in the Haunted Library mystery series.
+Thank you for answering my questions, Libby, and good luck to you and your author, Allie Pleiter, with It Came Upon a Midnight Shear, the latest book in the Riverbank Knitting mystery series.

-Readers can learn more about Carrie and her author, Allison Brook by visiting the author’s website and her Facebook, Goodreads, and Bookbub pages.
-Readers can also follow her on Twitter.
+Readers can learn more about Libby and her author, Allie Pleiter by visiting the author’s Facebook, Bookbub, and Instagram pages.
+You can also follow her on Twitter.

 The novel is available at the following online retailers: